SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/03-moving-data.md

  - "Understand the difference between home and scratch directories"
  - "Understand how to copy files between your computer and your SCW home/scratch directories"
 keypoints:
- - "Scratch and home are per site, no common storage between sites."
+ - "Scratch and home are per site."
  - "Scratch is faster and has no quotas, its not backed up. home is slower, smaller but backed up"
 ---